dnakov/cc-gh/README.md

 1. Go to your repository **Settings** → **Secrets and variables** → **Actions**
 2. Add a new repository secret named `CREDENTIALS_JSON`
-3. Paste your JSON credentials as the value (format as needed for your use case)
+3. **Use your Claude subscription credentials** (session tokens, auth cookies, etc.) - format as needed for your authentication method

+> **Note**: This bypasses the need for separate Anthropic API keys, AWS Bedrock, or Google Vertex AI credentials.
+You're using your existing Claude subscription instead.

 ### Step 2: Trigger the Action